 Your strengths are a mixture of your talents, knowledge and skills.

-Frankly, this can be a major concern, especially when most organisations are looking at how to increase staff engagement and how best to use people’s particular capabilities… and the individuals do not even know what they are!
+Frankly, this can be a major concern, especially when most organisations are looking at how to increase team engagement and how best to use people’s particular capabilities… and most individuals don’t even know what they are!

 Quite simply, by identifying people’s strengths and matching them to their roles within an organisation, it’s guaranteed that they will perform better and have more fun doing what they’re doing.
 This increases productivity and engagement.

 So, let’s start with you.
 Did you know that being aware of your own strengths has an impact on your mental and emotional wellbeing and boosts your morale, self-esteem and confidence?

 Some people find it a little bit confronting to focus on their talents.
 In much the same way as that old interview question “what are your strengths?” tends to make people uncomfortable.
 More often than not, the reason people feel uncomfortable is because the majority of us invest most of our time using our internal dialogue to criticise ourselves, so thinking in terms of what we’re good at, can take some getting used to.

 However, by focusing on your strengths … you are allowing yourself to be the best version of you and being happy while doing so.

 How do you know when you are using your strengths?

 - high performing